What to do if…

 -

-Ask about the key U.S. document the embassy/consulate may create.
+Ask about the U.S. death document.

 What can wait